 How to Buy Pork Shoulder for Pulled Pork?

 When it comes to selecting the right cut of pork shoulder for pulled pork, you have a few different options.
 The most common pork shoulder cut is the Boston butt, a fatty shoulder cut perfect for slow-cooking and making pulled pork.
 It has excellent flavor and is easy to work with.
-Other popular cuts of pork shoulder for pulled pork include the picnic shoulder, which is a leaner cut with less fat, and the blade roast, which has more fat marbling and is ideal for making pulled pork sandwiches.
+Other popular cuts of pork shoulder for pulled pork include the picnic shoulder, a leaner cut with less fat, and the blade roast, which has more fat marbling and is ideal for making pulled pork sandwiches.

 As you examine the package, feel the front of the butt (farthest from the bone) – it should feel fairly firm.
 The money muscle should have some fat marbling but not too much.
 Opt for a bone-in shoulder for more flavor; the standard rule of thumb is one-third to one-half pound of meat per person.
-This cut is ideal for smoking and braising, tenderizing the meat, and melting the fat.
+This cut is ideal for smoking, braising, tenderizing the meat, and melting the fat.

 Once you have purchased the right pork shoulder cut, it’s time to prepare it for your pulled pork dish.
 The first step is to remove all the skin and fat from the pork shoulder.
 You can do this easily by using a sharp knife and cutting away the fat and skin.
 Once the fat and skin have been removed, the pork shoulder must be cut into cubes or strips, depending on your recipe.
 Once the pork is cut into cubes or strips, it can be seasoned and cooked.